megamixfedition/mmfe/README.md

     automatically and make the game appear on the playstation menu where you open the games.
 ### How do I install updates on this game?
-   Start by downloading the update(s) you need, and extract them, inside them there wil be a "BLUS31319" folder, and just copy paste it to the location of you full MMFE Game (your full game folder is calles BLUS31319).
+   Start by downloading the update(s) you need, and extract them, inside them there wil be a "BLUS31319" folder, and just copy paste it to the location of you full MMFE Game (your full game folder is called BLUS31319).
 And after that the update should be installed.
 ### Do you plan to make this mod in X or F2nd in the future?
 * No. That's not planned as of now.
 ### Please!
 Make the sticks work as star input on Vita!